PurpleKingdomGames/indigo-website/indigodocs/information/motivation-and-constraints.md

 ## Motivation

-There were two drivers for building Indigo:
+There were two questions driving Indigo's development:

 1. Building games is hard, and testing games is harder... but does it have to be?
-2. Can we build a game engine for functional programmers that is fun and productive?
+2. Can we build a game engine for functional programmers that is fun, productive, and reasonably easy to pick up?

 The reason testing games is hard is the perception that they are random, and their behaviour non-deterministic by default, but this doesn't have to be the case.

 Indigo encodes the idea of a frame update into one single, pure, stateless, immutable function.
 The new frame is always predictably the direct outcome of the values it was supplied at the beginning of the update.
 Even apparently random elements are in fact pseudo-random.

-On of the aims of Indigo is to make frame updates referentially transparent.
+One of the aims of Indigo is to make frame updates referentially transparent.
 Of course, this depends on the game programmer.
 If they put a `Random` in the middle there isn't much we can do about it!
-(Use the `Dice` instead!)
+(Use a propagated `Dice` instance instead!)

 To further increase reliability and code correctness, Indigo is written in Scala in order to take full advantage of it's relatively advanced type checker.

 Indigo is not an FRP engine, and does not force a particular programming model on the developer.
 A game programmer could write "Scala-Java" or as close to pure FP code as Scala allows.
-To further empower the developer, the engine has very few dependencies, so mixing in a library like Cats or Scalaz should be no problem at all.
+To further empower the developer, the engine has very few dependencies, so mixing in a library like Cats should be no problem at all.

+Further more, the framework API "entry points" you get by default are just sugar on top of the `FrameProcessor` - you can [write your own](https://github.com/PurpleKingdomGames/indigo/blob/master/indigo/indigo/src/main/scala/indigo/IndigoSandbox.scala)!

-## Creative Constraints and subsequent limitations
+## Creative Constraints

+Why is indigo the way it it?
+Why isn't their proper font rendering for example?

+Building a game engine is hard, and takes a long time.
 There is a piece of general wisdom in the gaming community that can be summarised as:

 > Never build your own game engine.